andrasq/node-docs/eslint-rules.md

 ### `no-unneeded-ternary`
 [broken]
 This linting rule is misguided.
-It bans the use of a ternary expression to assign a boolean value, requiring a workaround such as casting Boolean or double-negation `!!`.
+It bans the use of a ternary expression to assign a boolean value, requiring a workaround such as casting to Boolean or double-negation `!!`.
 The docs suggests assigning the tested condition instead, but that changes the semantics when the conditional evaluates to truthy not boolean.
 Conditional assignment is a clearer, more direct construct whose meaning is immediately obvious.